tifaoutalmeftah/tifaout-almeftah.github.io/_pages/about.md

 Socially speaking, I am particularly interested in promoting science for youth, especially girls.
 I have been participating in several events in the region of Hauts de France namely "Filles, maths et informatique : une équation lumineuse" and "Rendez-vous des Jeunes Mathématiciennes et Informaticiennes (RJMI)".

 I also like scientific popularization for children and for adults.
-I gave some presentations in INRIA about my topic of research explained to middle schools and high school students, and to INRIA employees with no basics in Operations Research.
+I gave some presentations in INRIA about my topic of research explained to middle and high school students, and to INRIA employees with no basics in Operations Research.

+I also collaborate with CHU of Lille on applying my research to a project of rare diseases prevention in Hauts de France.